 In classic Lean style we focus on the Value Stream:

-External Customer Circles.
+The customers.
 First we identify our customers, try to understand who they are and what would be the best way to categorize them in order to serve them.
-What kind of grouping of customers makes most sense in order to serve them well.
-We call these groups of customers “External Customer Circles”.
-Our understanding of the Circles is expressed in a Manifest.
+Our understanding of the circles of customers is expressed in manifests for each grouping of customers.

-Internal Customer Circles.
-Then we design and form Circles in our organization whose job it is to serve the respective External Customer Circles optimally; people with the best competencies we can muster.
-We call these Internal Customer Circles, they operate on the edge of the organization, touching the real world of customers out there, sometimes they are also called Agile Customer Circles.
-Circles in the organization are modelled with inspiration from the classic self-managing Scrum Teams, more on these later.
+Agile Customer Circles.
+Then we design and form Circles in our organization whose job it is to serve the respective customers optimally; people with the best competencies we can muster.
+We call these Agile Customer Circles.
+They operate on the edge of the organization, touching the real world of customers.
+Circles in the organization are modeled with inspiration from the classic self-managing Scrum Teams, more on these later.
 Such a Circle also has a Manifest, describing what it does and why.

-- An Internal Customer Circle will sometimes require more people to fulfill the service request from its Customer Circles than one small team can accomplish (5-9 empirically known to be most effective) .
+- An Agile Customer CIrcle will sometimes require more people to fulfill the service request from its customers than one small team can accomplish (5-9 empirically known to be most effective).
 It may then choose to implement the “Scaled-up” pattern where there are more than one tactical Team working on delivering products and services.

-- Internal Customer Circles have Relationships to External Customer Circles, minimum of one.
+- Agile Customer Circles have relationships with at least a set of one Customer (grouped and illustrated as Circles as well).
 Such a relationship also has a Manifest describing in detail what kind of services are delivered.

-Center Circles.
-Usually the Internal Customer Circles cannot deliver the requested products and services alone, they would become too big and we would lose the benefit of the tightly knit Team in the Circle.
-Therefore we introduce Circles in the center of the Organization, these do not have customers in the external world, but instead they have other Circles in the value stream as their customers.
+Circles in the center.
+Usually, the Agile Customer Circles cannot deliver the requested products and services alone, they would become too big and we would lose the benefit of the tightly knit Team in the Circle.
+Therefore we introduce Circles in the center of the Organization.
+These do not have customers in the external world, but instead, they have other Circles in the value stream as their customers.